tariq7299/ArabicApp/dynamic-to-to.md

-# Contiunure te homw page

-    - **Create the testemonieals section**
-        - mkae the testominials wrapper be obver folow is scrool using gride
-        - hide the scroll bars

-    - **Create the mobile app coming soon section**
-    - **Ahieve your goals by**
-    - **Contact us section**
-    - **Create footer page**

-# Create the test/survay page

-# Create about us page

-# Craete contact us page

-# Create Payment plans page

-# Crrete courses page

-# Create free resouces page

 # What i want to do now -- Main objectives

+1. Finish the hero section _DONE_
-1. Create course section in home page
+2. Create Contact Us section
-2. Create footer frontend
+3. Create footer frontend
-3. Create logo in figma
+4. Create logo in figma
-4. Replace the supscrition plans part in the home page with something else
+5. Replace the supscrition plans part in the home page with something else
-5. Fix the nav bar and remove all unecessary tabs
+6. Fix the nav bar and remove all unecessary tabs
-6. Add logo in nav bar
+7. Add logo in nav bar
-7. Create course page ui section
 8. Create courses page
 9. Create contact us page
+10. Add paddding to all sections using bootstrap also use Container fluid from bootstrap
+11. Ornaize scss folder and make like bolesa lannding page structure 12.

 ## Implemetation and steps

-- Finish hero section
+2. Create contact us seciton

+- Create the UI of contact us sectoin in home page _DONE_
+  - Craete the compoent boiler blate
+  - Downlowd theimage
-  - Add the meta section text in hero section
+  - Donload the icons
-  - Aleing text and make it responsive
-  - Make text appear on right
+  -

 # Refrences and strenghin my knowledge of django and JWT and Graphiql